thegreatsunra/jetfire/README.md

 1. Type `gulp` to start your development server. jetfire will monitor the `/app` folder, refresh your browser whenever it detects changes, and automatically lint all your JavaScript files
 1. Open [http://localhost:9000](http://localhost:9000) in a web browser to view your site
 1. Modify the files in the `/app` folder to build your prototype

-### A note about Gulp vs. Grunt

-jetfire includes support for both [Gulp](http://gulpjs.com) as well as [Grunt](http://gruntjs.com) for starting the development server and monitoring for changes.
-If it's all the same to you, we recommend you use Gulp because it's much faster.

-If you prefer to use Grunt, make sure you have it installed globally by typing `sudo npm install -g grunt-cli` at the command line.
-After that, simply type `grunt` from your project folder instead of `gulp`, and Grunt will start up your development server.

-All the Grunt tasks for jetfire are defined in the Gruntfile.js file.
-Likewise, all the Gulp tasks are defined in the `gulpfile.js` file.

 ## License